Aswin-kumar-gahanai/Radar_tools/Readme.md

 # Radar Data Recording & Replay: Expanded & Explained
-# for Ubuntu Users (Robotics & Sensor Integration Focus)
+# for Ubuntu Users

-# Step 1: Install Python Serial Library (PySerial)
+## Step 1: Install Python Serial Library (PySerial)
   # PySerial allows Python to communicate over serial ports with radar modules or microcontrollers.
       pip3 install pyserial

-# Step 2: Save your 'radar_io.py' script in your working directory.
+## Step 2: Save your 'radar_recorder_replay.py' script in your working directory.
   # This script includes functions to record raw radar data from a real serial port or replay data via a virtual PTY port.

 # 3. Recording Radar Data
 # Use this command during test or deployment to capture live radar data.